ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/concept_model.rst

    :widths: 30, 20, 10, 10
    :header-rows: 1

+Information about Table 5: At a follow-up visit, if a patient has not reached their target (defined as 50% reduction in their untreated LDL-C), they may be given a higher dose, a 2nd drug or a different statin (if on statin).
+The probability of each is given in Table 5.
+These numbers are global, not location specific.

+.. csv-table:: Table 5: Probability of adding 2nd drug v. increasing dose
+   :file: prob_adding_drugs.csv
+   :widths: 30, 20, 10
+   :header-rows: 1

+Information about Table 6: The specific Rx for each patient (at initialization and for new patients during the simulation) is determined by the data in Table 6 - current treatment practice distribution by drug type.
+First, the type of drug is determined (statin, ezetimibe or fibrate).
+Then the sub-type of statin is determined for patients on statin.
+In BAU, dosing is 40mg for low potency statin (called "high dose") and 20mg for high potency statin (called "low dose").
+In the 2 intervention scenarios, the initial dose is "high dose" of high potency statin.

 .. csv-table:: Table 6: Current treatment practice - distribution by drug type
    :file: current_rx.csv
    :widths: 30, 20, 10, 10
    :header-rows: 1

+Information about Table 7: If a patient experiences a side effect, they will be given a different drug on their next visit.
+The treatment algorithm assumes these patients are not adherent.

 .. csv-table:: Table 7: Probability of side effect (adverse events)
    :file: prob_adverse_events.csv